chris-redfield/masters-dissertation/README.md

 # Simulating Sensor Data Collection and Shared Perception for Autonomous Vehicles

-This repository contains the code and documentation for a Master's dissertation project completed at the Universidade de Brasília (UnB) in 2025.
+This repository contains the documentation for my Master's dissertation project completed at the Universidade de Brasília (UnB) in 2025.

 ## Project Overview